allenai/allennlp/tutorials/getting_started/installation.md

 2017-08-16 18:55:12,323 - INFO - sanic - Starting worker [33290]
 ```

+(Currently `serve` doesn't work if you installed using `pip`,
+ as the static files for the demo website don't get installed.
+We're working on it.)

 If you now visit `http://localhost:8000` in your browser, you can play around with the same demo
 that runs on the AllenNLP website.